Jahangir: Early life

-Salim started his learning at the age of five.
-On this occasion, a big feast was thrown by Emperor Akbar, ceremonially initiating his son into education.
-His first tutor was Qutb-ud-din.
-After some time he was inaugurated into strategic reasoning and military warfare by several tutors.
-His maternal uncle, Bhagwant Das was supposedly one of his tutors on the subject of warfare tactics.
-Salim grew up fluent in Persian and premodern Hindi, with a "respectable" knowledge of Turkic, the Mughal ancestral language.
+Jahangir began his education at the age of five.
+On this occasion, a big feast was thrown by the Emperor to ceremonially initiate his son into education.
+His first tutor was Qutubuddin Koka.
+Many other tutors were appointed to teach Persian, Arabic, Turkish, Hindi, Arithmetic, History, Geography, and Sciences.
+Abdur Rahim Khan-i-Khanan, one of the versatile geniuses, was an important tutor of him.
+His maternal uncle, Bhagwant Das the Kachhwaha ruler of Amer, was supposedly one of his tutors on the subject of warfare tactics.
+During this time, Jahangir grew up fluent in Persian and Hindustani, with a "respectable" knowledge of Persianised courtly Chaghatai ("Turki"), the Mughal ancestral language.